 - Lactitol: A variety of randomized, non-randomized, and open trials all came to the same conclusion.
 Lactitol is significantly superior to previously used treatments when it comes to chronic constipation.
 Add this prebiotic to your diet through sugar-free foods such as ice cream and chocolate.
 You can also get lactitol from pre-prepared pasta and frozen fish.

 Prebiotics can easily be incorporated into your routine by adding honey to breakfast or snacks.
 Put a drizzle of organic honey on your yogurt in the morning or treat yourself to peanut butter and honey toast mid-day.

 Have you ever picked wild berries off the bush and eaten them, without washing them off?
 Well, that’s one way to introduce probiotics into our system– by eating foods that have been in the wild collecting dust and even a little dirt :).

-Dean likes to call these ‘probiotic floaties,’ and he’s shared his fond memories of eating unwashed cherry tomatoes from his parent’s organic garden with me before.
+Dean, our CEO, likes to call these ‘probiotic floaties,’ and he’s shared his fond memories of eating unwashed cherry tomatoes from his parent’s organic garden with me before.
 There’s actually some research behind it too.
 These “floaties” are really called soil-based organisms (SBO’s) and they fall under the same category as probiotics but aren’t naturally found in your body.
 SBO’s come from spores and the ground (dirt), and hang out in your digestive tract after you eat them.
 In fact, research shows that they can make you smarter, happier and reduce inflammation!
 These SBOs have also been shown in a randomized, placebo-controlled, double-blind study to reduce symptoms for IBS patients in two weeks.